ITINE app

 The History of Sintra

-From a Moorish hilltop fortress to a Romantic fairytale to a UNESCO World Heritage Site — a thousand years of ambition on a misty mountain.
+From a Moorish hilltop fortress to a Romantic fairytale to a UNESCO World Heritage Cultural Landscape — a thousand years of ambition on a misty mountain.

 Understanding Sintra's history transforms your visit.
 The colorful Pena Palace wasn't always there — it was built on a ruined monastery by a German prince who dreamed of a fantasy castle.
 The Moorish Castle walls are 1,200 years old.
 The fog that wraps around the palaces attracted royalty centuries before it attracted tourists.
 Here are four eras that made Sintra what it is today.